 It’s nearly here: 2019.
 How are you going to make it your family’s best year yet?

 While resolutions are often made individually, don’t miss the opportunity to invite your kids in on the fun.
-Creating family resolutions can be a good way to not only bond with your children right now, but also set the stage to make memories in the months to come.
+Creating family resolutions can be a good way not only to bond with your children right now, but also to set the stage for making memories in the months to come.
 Here are seven pledges you can make with your family.

 Resolution No. 1: Create a family tradition

 Kids thrive on tradition.
 You probably do, too.
 Not only do traditions give you something to anticipate, but they also create happy memories you can be reminded of each time the tradition repeats.

 If you don’t have any family traditions, 2019 is a good time to start.
 Don’t go overboard, or you might not follow through.
 Pick one or two traditions to start.
 Here are some ideas to get you and your kids brainstorming: